rominalodolo/PYTHON/README.md

 # PYTHON
- All python projects from Free code camp, Udemy and more.
+ All python projects from Free Code Camp, Udemy and more.

 # README EXAMPLE: